Set Subject Definitions 2026

 NATURE

-Nature photography records all branches of natural history except anthropology and archaeology.
 This includes all aspects of the physical world, both animate and inanimate, that have not been made or modified by humans.

 Objects created by humans, and evidence of human activity, are allowed in Nature images only when they are a necessary part of the Nature story.
+Photographs of human-created hybrid plants, cultivated plants, feral animals, domesticated animals, human-created hybrid animals and mounted or preserved zoological specimens are not allowed.

 Images taken with subjects under controlled conditions, such as zoos, are allowed.